 Step-By-Step Instructions

-Step 2 - Make psyllium gel
+Step 1 - make psyllium gel

-Step 3 - Mix the dough
+Step 3 - mix the dough

-Step 4
+Step 4 - shape the loaf

 Place the dough into a floured proofing basket or a mixing bowl lined with a kitchen towel.
 If you are baking the bread in a bread pan, place it into the greased bread pan.
+Cover the dough with a kitchen towel.

-Step 5 - Bake
+Step 5 - bake

 How To Store